nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ## Technical Glossary

 ### Active Cell
-A Cell in the current state of CKB.
-Active cells can be used as inputs to transactions.
+Or live cell, a cell exists in the current CKB state.
+Only active cells can be used as inputs to new transactions.

 #### Synonyms
 - [Live Cell](#live-cell)